By Isabelle Robinson, M.Sc.Sep 16 2018

-Magnetic sensors can be split into two different types of sensor.
-This depends on whether they measure the vector components or the total magnetic field.
-While the results of each sensor vary, the techniques used to create these magnetic sensors use similar aspects of physics and electronic theories.
+While the results of each sensor vary, the techniques used to create these magnetic field sensors use similar aspects of physics and electronic theories.
 All magnetic sensors work with the Earth’s magnetic field.

-The most common technologies used to create these magnetic sensors are the coil, fluxgate, optically pumped, nuclear precession, SQUID, Hall-effect, anisotropic magnetoresistance, giant magnetoresistance, magnetic tunnel junctions, giant magnetoimpedance, piezoelectric composites, magnetodiode, magnetotransistor, fiber optic, magnetooptic as well as microelectromechanical systems-based magnetic sensors.
+Some of the most common technologies used to create these magnetic field sensors include the coil, fluxgate, optically pumped, nuclear precession, SQUID, and Hall-effect, fiber optic, magnetooptic as well as microelectromechanical systems-based magnetic sensors.

-The reason for the many different types of magnetic sensor is because of the wide range of applications that each sensor has.
-Some of these industrial applications include linear, angular position and rotation sensing.
-It is for this reason that contactless sensors are particularly popular.
+Many different types of magnetic field sensors exist because these sensors have a wide range of applications.
+Some of these industrial applications include linear, angular position and rotation sensing; contactless sensors are also especially popular.

-Magnetic sensors have been developed by companies, such as Crocus, to have high sensitivity, low power consumption as well as having specific design functions depending on the application.
-This includes high-temperature operation and high-frequency operation.
-This allows the user to have a reliable and durable magnetic sensor for optimal performance.
+Magnetic field sensors have been developed by companies, such as Crocus, to have high sensitivity, low power consumption as well as having specific design functions depending on the application.
+This includes high-temperature operation and high-frequency operation, which allows the user to have a reliable and durable magnetic sensor for optimal performance.

 Power Distribution Units (PDU’s)

-Cloud computing and large data analytics is an increasingly large area of new industry.
-Because of this, there has been an increased production of power distribution units which are the main part of data centers and large servers.
+Cloud computing and large data analytics are continuously innovating the industry.
+Because of this, there has been increased production of power distribution units which are the main part of data centers and large servers.
 Data center infrastructure needs PDU’s to supply AC or DC electrical power to the servers.
-Magnetic sensors help the PDU provide power filtering to the server and intelligent load balancing.
-They can also be remotely monitored.
+Magnetic field sensors help the PDU provide power filtering to the server and intelligent load balancing, and have the added benefit of being monitored remotely.

 Robotics and Factory Automation